UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Zach:** Yeah.
 I think I mainly look at the options from an artist's perspective because I shoot photographs.
 But as an artist with work that hasn't been sold yet, using it, like Chuba said, as a price discovery method will be exciting for artists.
 And then, from a collector standpoint, I'm sure you can auction off 100 or 500 NFTs at one time in different tiers.
 It's going to be cool.

-**Trevor:** Yeah.
+**Ryan:** Yeah.
 I'd love to auction off 100 P5.JS things I've been toying with, but the arc probably will never be good enough for me to be.
 I'm ready to drop it.
 Yeah.
 One day.
 Interactive P5 stuff is so much fun.
 But I don't think we have any alpha we can leak on that front.
 On the Universe side, not today, at least.

 **Tyler:** What's up, everybody?
 I'm just kidding.
 You don't have to catch me up.
 I'm just saying.
 What's up?